Kystverket/summer23ai-building-colors/yolo_implementation/README.md

 ## Usage

  You should run through `demo.ipynb` to get a grasp on practical use of the YOLO models. `detection_local.ipynb` is the current main program.
 It walks you trough the process of creating a `.json` file with addresses and color predictions from a bunch of images.
-For large datasets it is recommended to use Google Colab to reduce the runtime.
+For large datasets it is recommended to use Google Colab or some other external computer with more processing power to reduce the runtime.
 Our final models are  `v12_larger.pt` and `v12_smaller.pt`.

 ## Structure